-- The preferred and alternate dates and times, and the fuel that the generation resource owner is willing to operate the generation resource on within the month of December; and, - 2.
+- 1. The preferred and alternate dates and times, and the fuel that the generation resource owner is willing to operate the generation resource on within the month of December; and. - 2.
 The minimum MW and minimum run time to be used during the exercise.
 (Note: If the minimum MW or minimum run time submitted by the generation resource owner is different than the Markets Gateway applicable parameter(s) the generation resource owner must include a justification for the difference.)

 If a generation resource is initially determined to be eligible by PJM as of October 31, but subsequently operates between November 1 and the date the generation resource is scheduled to participate in the exercise, the generation resource will no longer be eligible to participate.
 PJM will review on a two week rolling basis the operation of generation resources and if a generation resource has not operated within the most recent eight week period PJM may add that generation resource to the eligibility list and inform the generation resource owner to determine if the generation resource should be included in the exercise.
-Generation resources such as nuclear powered, wind turbines, hydro powered, and large super critical steam generation resources are expected to be operating during the winter season prior to an extreme winter event, and normally would not be inactive after November 1.
+Generation resources such as nuclear powered, wind turbines, hydro powered, and large super critical steam generation resources would normally be excluded from this exercise since these types of generation resources are expected to be operating during the winter season prior to an extreme winter event, and normally would not be inactive after November 1.